Dora Jane Hamblin: Career

 During World War II, Hamblin worked at the Cedar Rapids Gazette, and for the American Red Cross in Europe and New Guinea.
 After the war, she wrote for the Red Cross Courier.
 She joined the staff of Life magazine in 1948, first as a researcher, and soon as a correspondent in Europe.
 She covered Eisenhower's 1950 visit to Europe with Gordon Parks.
 She became the magazine's bureau chief in Rome in 1956; during her tenure there, she oversaw the magazine's coverage of the 1960 Summer Olympics and the election of Pope John XXIII.
 In 1960 she became assistant editor of the magazine, based in New York City, and in Houston from 1967 to 1969, to cover the Apollo program.
 She retired from Life in 1970.
 She also wrote for Sports Illustrated, Smithsonian, and other national periodicals.

 Books by Hamblin included First on the Moon (1970, with Gene Farmer), Pots and Robbers (1970), Buried Cities and Ancient Treasures (1973), The First Cities (1973), The Appian Way (1974, with Mary Jane Grunsfeld), The Etruscans (1975), and her memoir, That Was The Life (1977).
 She also helped actress Mary Martin with her autobiography, My Heart Belongs (1976).

 Personal life and legacy

 In 1970, Hamblin retired to Trevignano, Italy, and continued writing.
 She died from a heart attack in Italy, in 1993, aged 73 years.
-Her papers are in the Iowa Women's Archives at the University of Iowa.
+Her papers are in the Iowa Women's Archives at the University of Iowa, as well as the George T. Henry College Archives of Coe College.
 Some of her recordings and notes are also in the Time Inc. Life Editorial Records at the New-York Historical Society.
 Hamblin appears in The Astronaut Wives Club (2013) by Lily Koppel.